pinnaculum/galacteek/README.rst

 ===================

-This has been mainly tested on Linux but should work on other systems as well where python and qt5 is available.
+This has been mainly tested on Linux but should work on other systems as well where python and qt5 are available.

 Requirements
 ============

 - go-ipfs_ (install from dist.ipfs.io_)
 - python3 >= 3.5
-- qt5 (i use version 5.10 but it should work with earlier versions)
+- qt5 (preferrably >5.6)
 - PyQt5 with QtWebEngine support
 - quamash_
 - aiohttp_